 2) Bitcoin could offer high profits because its supply is over.
 There will be no more bitcoins mined anymore.

-3) It looks as bitcoin is becoming the reserve currency for other cryptocurrencies such as Ethereum, Ripple, Litecoin, etc.
+3) It looks as if Bitcoin is becoming the reserve currency for other cryptocurrencies such as Ethereum, Ripple, Litecoin, etc.

 2) Many analysts argue bitcoin has peaked and the time for correction is approaching.